morethemesbaby/wp-best-practices/README.md

 2. A WordPress.org compatible plugin: [Mo Plugin](wp-content/plugins/mo-plugin) - work in progress.
 3. A theme combining 1. and 2.: [Mo Pro Theme](wp-content/themes/mo-pro-theme) - work in progress.

+## How it works

+* `Mo Theme` simply displays posts and comments as required by the WordPress.org theme store.
+* `Mo Plugin` adds a custom post type together with a widget and shortcode.
+* `Mo Pro Theme`:
+	* Displays the posts from `Mo Theme`,
+	* Displays the custom posts from `Mo Plugin`,
+	* Displays the widget and the shortcode from `Mo Plugin`,
+	* Overwrites the comments from `Mo Theme`.

 ## Inspiration